kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/redeem-rewards.md

 # Redeem Rewards

-To access and utilize their earned rewards, gamers can initiate a process where the rewards collected in their Indigg custodian wallet are transferred to their non-custodian wallet.
+To access and utilize their earned rewards, gamers can initiate a process where the rewards collected in their KGeN custodian wallet are transferred to their non-custodian wallet.
 This allows users to freely use or spend their rewards across various purposes.
-To initiate this process, the gamer must transition to an Indigg user, which involves setting up a non-custodian wallet through OTP validation.
+To initiate this process, the gamer must transition to an KGeN user, which involves setting up a non-custodian wallet through OTP validation.
 Below are the steps to follow for this withdrawal process

 ## Auth: OTP Registration